In This Article

 If an STI goes away without causing health problems, it may not be considered an STD.

-Although the two terms are distinct, most health authorities, like the Centers for Disease Control and Prevention (CDC), use them interchangeably.
+Although the two terms are distinct, most health authorities use them interchangeably, like the Centers for Disease Control and Prevention (CDC).

 Others prefer to use the term STD since it’s been around longer and people are more familiar with it.